Dr. Murias of the University of Calgary has no relevant financial relationships to disclose.)

-The author explains methods for the identification and evaluation of delayed development in children.
+Developmental delay in children is a common and concerning presentation in pediatric primary and specialty care.
+The identification and evaluation and treatment of children with learning or developmental impairments is of great concern in the clinical, educational, and public health settings.
 This article reviews core principles of development in children.
-Evaluation methods aimed at the identification of developmental problems in primary care and specialty care will be discussed.
-The specialty medical evaluation and management of children with identified developmental disorders will be reviewed, including recommendations about genetic testing.
+Appropriate use of screening methods aimed identifying developmental problems in children is discussed.
+The specialty medical evaluation and management of children with identified developmental disorders will be reviewed, including current recommendations for investigations and treatment.

 • Development proceeds in an orderly, timed, and sequential process that occurs in a predictable fashion.

-• A child with a developmental disability should have an identified medical home as a child with special health care needs.
+• A child with a developmental disability should have an identified medical home as a child with special health care needs with targeted, multidisciplinary interventions.

 Historical note and terminology